 You could place a newsletter sign-up box in a prominent location on your blog.
 You could add social media buttons to the blog, allowing people to click over to your Twitter or Facebook pages.
 The reverse is true as well.
 You could use social media to steer people over to your blog, and to share the quality content you worked so hard on.

 4. Your Blog Never Takes a Day off (Even When You Do)

 One of the great things about having a content-rich website is that it’s always “on.”
 It never takes a day off.
 It draws visitors 24/7, even when you take time off for vacation.

 It takes time to work up to that level.
 But don’t get discouraged.
 With a consistent effort, you’ll eventually be enjoying a steady flow of visitors, many of whom will be interested in your work.

-There’s no limit to how far you can go with a blogging campaign.
+There’s no limit to how far you can go with an author blogging campaign.
 Not happy with your current level of website traffic?
 Just blog more often.
 Publish high-quality content on a regular basis.
 Apply some of the fundamentals of search engine optimization (below) and watch your traffic grow.